Top 3 Cloud Providers

 There are a number of different public cloud providers that are available to provide users with Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) services.

 In this blog post, we’ll compare the top 3 cloud providers: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
-According to the 2024 Java Developer Productivity Report, these top 3 cloud providers account for 60% of cloud and remote platform usage.
+According to the 2025 Java Developer Productivity Report, these top 3 cloud providers account for the overwhelming majoring of cloud and remote platform usage at 51% for AWS, 27% for Microsoft Azure, and 19% for Google Cloud Platform.
+Respondents could select all that applied.

 Back to top